 Also, I’m not so great at math.

 What’s your best writing advice for new writers who are aspiring to be published?

-Also, finish your work.
-Having five great unfinished stories won’t do anything for you.
+- Finish your work.
+Having five great partially written stories won’t do anything for you.
 Finish one story, and work on it until it’s so polished and shiny you can see your face in it.
 That one finished story is your shot at getting published.
 And then, while you’re submitting it to agents or editors, let it go, and write the next one.